Skip to Main Content

 Our mission

 The Daily Illini considers the integrity of its product above all else.
-It is in the name of ethical journalism that we strive for accuracy and neutrality, for fairness and impartiality to maintain a media outlet that can truly serve as a voice and watchdog for the University of Illinois community.
+It is in the name of ethical journalism that we strive for accuracy and neutrality, for fairness and impartiality to maintain a media outlet that can truly serve as a voice and watchdog for the University community.
 We exist as means for our audience to be informed but can only do so through honest reporting and objectivity.

 The credibility of The Daily Illini’s employees reflects the credibility of The Daily Illini.
 Employees, no matter their level of involvement, should always seek the truth and do so in the most ethical manner.
 If there is ever a doubt as to the validity of a fact or the process in which it is obtained, seek guidance.
-Work the chain of command and through discussion make the appropriate judgment.
+Work the chain of command and through discussion, make the appropriate judgment.
 Time should always be made for practical decision-making, regardless of the situation or the perceived urgency.
 It is only together that we can ensure The Daily Illini will maintain its watchdog role and leader in collegiate journalism.

 The following ethical guidelines exist for all editorial employees of The Daily Illini, regardless of position or division of employment.
 The term employee refers to any individual who submits content to or contributes in any way to the print, online or on-air divisions of The Daily Illini.
 Actions defying the code of ethics are considered a violation of the standards of journalism and an infringement of the policies outlined by The Daily Illini.
 Such acts are considered especially heinous and will be dealt with accordingly.
 Anything not covered in the following codes should be deferred to the Society of Professional Journalist’s Code of Ethics.
 These codes are intended to live beyond the first years of their induction but not remain stagnant.
 The codes should be abridged as new issues arise in journalism; however, the means of the guidelines must remain pure in their intent and should not be changed without proper dialogue.